alam-faisal/alam-faisal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student specializing in quantum information at the University of Illinois, where I am a member of the [Clark group](https://clark.physics.illinois.edu/).
-I am also currently visiting Los Alamos National Lab as a research assistant supervised by Lukasz Cincio.
+I am currently visiting Los Alamos National Lab as a research assistant supervised by Lukasz Cincio.

 The research directions I am most excited about right now are:
 * dynamic quantum circuits,